ibm-cloud-docs/vmware-service/common/vmware-aas-overview.md

 # {{site.data.keyword.vmware-service_short}} overview
 {: #vmware-aas-overview}

-{{site.data.keyword.vmware-service_full}} provides the VMware Cloud Director platform as a managed service. {{site.data.keyword.IBM}} performs the configuration, hosting, operations, and lifecycle management of the VMware® software so you can quickly deploy your VMware-based cloud computing environments.
+{{site.data.keyword.vmware-service_full}} provides the VMware Cloud Director™ platform as a managed service. {{site.data.keyword.IBM}} performs the configuration, hosting, operations, and lifecycle management of the VMware® software so you can quickly deploy your VMware-based cloud computing environments.

 Compute resources are available as dedicated hosts, by using {{site.data.keyword.cloud_notm}} bare metal servers, with multiple host configurations available to address various workload requirements.
 {: shortdesc}